khanlou/Meridian/Documentation/02 - Hello World.md

 A Responder is a unit that responds to a request in one way.
 You can think of these as logical endpoints.
 While you can use a Responder to respond to more than one route, it generally corresponds to one route.

 Next, create a server with a basic error renderer.
-You can read more about error renderers in the appropriate section. `BasicErrorRenderer` prints the `localizedDescription` of the error in plain text.
+You can read more about error renderers in the appropriate section. `BasicErrorRenderer` outputs the `localizedDescription` of the error in plain text in the response.

     Server(errorRenderer: BasicErrorRenderer())

 Register your new route.
-The `.on` modifier attaches a path to a `Responder`, and lets Meridian know when a specific `Responder` should be used.
+The `.on` modifier attaches a path to a `Responder`, and lets Meridian know when a specific `Responder` should be used when a request comes in.

         .register({
             HelloWorld()